 We are a test-optional institution.
 Should you wish to submit test scores, you can submit self-reported standardized test scores during the application process.
 Enrolling students will be required to submit official scores from the testing agency or an official transcript.

 In the event you, your parents/family/guardian, or college counselor have any questions about the application process, feel free to contact your regional dean.
-Alternatively, you may reach out to the Director of Multicultural Recruitment, [[nrlyte, Tish Canady]], at (757) 221-3994.
+Alternatively, you may reach out to the Director of Diversity and Access, [[nrlyte, Tish Canady]], at (757) 221-3994.

 Costs, Awards, and Financial Aid